 Five to six mechanics work on each car, as specified by FIA regulations, at each event and form a close working bond with each other.
-They are multi-skilled and familiar with the smallest of details on our i20 Coupe WRC.
+They are multi-skilled and familiar with the smallest of details on our i20 N Rally1 Hybrid.
 Yet they are often required to work under intense time pressure with precision and commitment.

 Away from the rallies, there is very little downtime with every car undergoing a full rebuild, which takes around five days.
 When vehicles arrive, everything is cleaned in the wash bay and fully disassembled.

 In the workshop, the workflow needs to be kept smoothly moving forward.
 For everyone, it is an opportunity to swap jobs and work on different areas of the car to keep their skills fresh.
-Our car mechanics are good all-rounders and able to think on their feet.
+Our car mechanics are good all-rounders and able to think quickly on their feet, a necessity for a role as paramount as theirs.

 The ability to make quick calls within restrictive timeframes comes from experience in a capable team.
 By spending time around every aspect of the cars, our mechanics can identify small problems before they can potentially end a rally and inform their number one mechanic to decide how it will be addressed.
 Working alongside the Design Office, it is also possible to anticipate issues prior to production.

-A mix of youth and experience enables the mechanics to bounce ideas off one another and continue learning.
+A mix of youth and experience enables the mechanics to bounce ideas off one another and continue learning while on the job.
 If you think you know everything in this industry, you have already lost the game.
-Thankfully, we can rely on a passionate group of mechanics, who are always aiming to make their best even better.
+Thankfully, we can rely on a passionate group of employees, who are always aiming to make their best even better.